-Across 14 days, Harry Clayton-Wright presents 14 brand new eight hour performance pieces.
-Each day involves its own persona, its own world.
-Each piece experiments with the different ways in which people stage themselves over time.
-Reflecting on the artist’s experience with growing up in Blackpool – a sea-side town ubiquitous with traditional entertainment – and with his biography as a professional performer, The Fortnight is a show about show business, a series of performances about performance itself.
+Across 14 days, Harry Clayton-Wright presented 14 brand new eight hour performance pieces.
+Each day involved its own persona, its own world.
+Each piece experimented with the different ways in which people stage themselves over time.
+Reflecting on the artist’s experience with growing up in Blackpool – a sea-side town ubiquitous with traditional entertainment – and with his biography as a professional performer, The Fortnight provides a show about show business, a series of performances about performance itself.

-Expect drag, dance, lip sync, tattooing, all day raves, showbiz autobiographies, character comedy, storytelling and more.
-Drop in each day for a completely unique performance experience and it’s totally free!
+Drag, dance, lip sync, tattooing, all day raves, showbiz autobiographies, character comedy, storytelling and Scrabble with mum all took place.

-Audience members are invited to visit briefly or stay a while.
-Some days invite more participation than others, some days require more observation.
+Audience members were invited to visit briefly or stay a while.
+Some days invited more participation than others, some days required more observation.
 The days are designed to serve as counterpoints to one another in tone and what they explore.
-They have been carefully programmed in relation to The Fortnight as a two week durational experience – visit once or collect all 14.
+They have been carefully programmed in relation to The Fortnight as a two-week durational experience – visit once or collect all 14.

 Because as they say, “the show must go on”, and on, and on.